Biology

 The atom is the smallest known unit in the universe.
 We may think of the cells in our body as being infinitesimally small, but even plant and animal cells are made up of atoms.
 Molecules are entities which are made up of two or more atoms.
 Independent atoms can exist, but not molecules without atoms.
 However, atoms do not exist individually on their own, whereas molecules can do so.

 If this still makes it difficult to understand the differences between molecules and atoms, we can help elucidate by looking at the definition of atoms and molecules individually.
+For instance, atoms serve as the fundamental building blocks, while molecules are complex structures formed by bonded atoms.
+Understanding this foundational relationship is crucial in fields such as chemistry and biology.

 Learn more about how atoms and molecules create life with our comparison between animal and plant cells.
+Additionally, this exploration into atomic and molecular structures sheds light on the intricate processes that underpin biological systems and chemical reactions, highlighting their profound impact on our understanding of the natural world.

 What is an atom?